 Best Beach Cities And Places To Visit Or Live

-Along The California Coast!
+Along The Southern California Coast!

-The best Southern California beach towns for weekend travel getaways and day trips.
+Here are the best Southern California beach towns for weekend travel getaways and day trips.
 The prettiest California beach cities in Southern California.

 The cottage style homes in the small beach communities in Southern California are very charming and quaint.